noah44846/waskellc/docs/report/main.typ

 - *Code Generator*: The code generator reads the symbol table produced by the validator and generates WebAssembly code that implements the functionality of the source code.
 The code generator translates the functional language constructs into WebAssembly instructions and emits a WebAssembly module that can be executed by a WebAssembly runtime.

 = Implementation

-#todo[add more details about the implementation of the compiler.]

 The implementation of the Waskell compiler is divided into several modules that correspond to the components of the compiler architecture.
 Each module is responsible for a specific task, such as lexing, parsing, symbol checking, type checking, and code generation.
 The modules work together to transform the source code into a WebAssembly module that can be executed by a WebAssembly runtime.